alexelash/personal-website/_projects/administrate.md

     layout: 'text-only'
     title: 'Background'
     desc: |
       Administrate is on a mission to transform corporate learning technology infrastructure, catering to enterprises seeking cutting-edge training solutions.
 We initiated a logo redesign in 2022, aimed at harmonizing the company’s visual identity with our messaging and brand personality.
-The goal was to develop a brand identity that could solidify our position as an innovative company in our space.
+Another goal was to develop a brand identity that could solidify our position as an innovative company in our space.
   - type: 'default'
     layout: 'visual-only'
     visual: